NicolaasWeideman/DirectoryListingRESTfulService/README.md

 ### Discoverability ###
 Each subdirectory within a directory listing contains a link to obtain a listing for the directory in question.
-The links to the first, last, previous and next pages for a directory listing are also returned.
+The links to the first, last, previous and next pages for a directory listing are returned both in the HTML/JSON and as a "link" header in the HTTP request.